 Best Community Gardens and Spaces in NYC

-Fortunately, there are alternate options for those that seek a taste of domestic gardening bliss.
-Community gardens are now commonplace in NYC-you just have to know where to find them.
-There are over 550 community green spaces in NYC only.
+Community gardens are a great alternative option for those who seek a taste of domestic gardening bliss.
+These spaces are now commonplace in NYC – you just have to know where to find them.
+There are over 550 community green spaces in NYC alone so hopefully this task won’t be too hard to achieve.

 In April 1974, the first community garden started in NYC.
 In the early 1970s, many parts of the city struggled financially.
-Multiple lots became vacant and many buildings were vacant.
+Multiple lots and buildings were vacant.
 The Green Guerillas, a local environment group, began tossing bags of seeds, fertilizer, and water into vacant areas.
-This grassroots program was the start of something truly beautiful and would change the landscape of NYC forever.
+This grassroots program was the start of something truly beautiful and would change the landscape of NYC forever.ย

 • Most gardens are active between April and October